mui/material-ui/docs/src/pages/careers/react-engineer-x-grid.md

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

+The data grid team (part of MUI X) needs help.
+We have started with the [data grid](https://mui.com/x/react-data-grid/#commercial-version) component.
+We need to build new features on it and introduce new components.
+The enterprise version is built on the open-source version of the components.

 We also need help to continue to improve the health of the open-source product: make the advanced components easier to use, make it support more use cases, improve performance, make it more accessible, increase the contributions by engaging and collaborating with the community, guide developers to answers, and just generally be a positive presence in the open-source community.

 ## About the role